-- Heat – the heat level should remain consistent throughout the process to leave the best impression.
+- Heat – the heat level should remain the same throughout the process to leave the best impression.

 - Die Depth – our in-house die studio can determine the die depth from the initial artwork.
 Deeper etched dies are required on certain paper stock to achieve a more detailed and attractive finish.

 - Paper choice – your choice of paper or board is important for the blind embossing process.
-Very smooth material can be difficult, as can bright white – our representatives will be able to guide you on paper choice.
+Smooth material can be difficult, as can bright white – our representatives will be able to guide you on paper choice.

 What are the different embossing techniques?

-- Blind embossing – a blind emboss is used to create a textured, three-dimensional finish on print, using a male die, a female die and pressure.
+- Blind embossing – a blind emboss creates a textured, three-dimensional finish on print, using a male die, a female die and pressure.
 A blind emboss can be a single-level or multi-level finish.

-- Debossing – uses the same technique as a blind emboss but instead of the finished effect jumping out from the paper (or board) it is depressed into the material.
+- Debossing – uses the same technique as a blind emboss.
+Instead of the finished effect jumping out from the paper (or board) it depresses into the material.

-- Foil embossing – a fluted die can be used to foil and emboss in a single pass.
-This not only saves make-ready time but will help create a stunning foiled and embossed finish.
+- Foil embossing – using a fluted die we can foil and emboss in a single pass.
+This saves make-ready time and will help create a stunning foiled and embossed finish.

 The three Blockfoil trade foiling sites provide the complete range of embossing services for a large number of printing and packaging companies in the UK.
 As well as smaller users, such as greetings cards makers, craft companies, leather goods manufacturers and commercial printers.

 A few examples of work is shown below but there are plenty more to see in our embossing photo gallery.